 Asking for a Friend: Help!
-All my friends are dating and it makes me feel lonely.
-What should I do?
+All my friends are dating, but no one seems interested in me

-- Each week, we respond to a question from our readers and give advice and resources you can turn to
+- Each week, we respond to a question from our readers, and our team of clinical psychologists gives advice and resources you can turn to

 Need an answer to a personal question that you’ve never mustered the courage to ask?
 We’ve been there.
 Whether it is about school, family issues or social life, share your thoughts with us.